Brendonwbrown/git-deploy-wordpress-submodule/readme.md

 version 0.0.1

+Deploying a website with Git is awesomely simple as long as your awesome project is simple.
+For Wordpress theme developers, the ideal process of designing themes in a `content` folder alongside and separate from an untouched `wordpress` submodule directory adds a whole new level of deployment complexity and head-scratching, cryptic error messages, fatal reports concerning trees and heads.
+This gets worse on a shared host like Bluehost, where updating software plays second fiddle to their legendary customer support.

+Here is the solution I've cobbled together from the internets.

+1. Update Git on Bluehost
+2. Set up directories, add universal post-receive.sh, post-add a custom .bashrc function for easy automation of bare repo creation with relative post-receive hooks.
+3. Set up local machine.

 ###Update Git on Bluehost
 Because Bluehost shared hosts are stuck on version 1.7

 Enable SSH for your bluehost account, then use SSH to access your Bluehost account.
 Open .bashrc and add a new PATH variable pointing to git-master directory.